inflectionxyz/memgraph-fly-io/README.md

 4. Deploy the app: `flyctl deploy`
 5. Set the Fly.io auth secrets

+## Access:
+To access the Memgraph instance, be sure to set the "encrypted" setting to `true` with the client you're using.
+Then just use the Fly.io app URL as the host, your username and password, and you should be good to go.

 ## Notes:
 - I use a local copy of the Memgraph Lab to connect, you can find the download link [here](https://memgraph.com/download)